timbitz/Whippet.jl/README.md

 ## Visualization

 Currently, Whippet supports the output of RNA-seq alignments in SAM/BAM format when the (`--sam`) flag is used.
-These alignment files can be displayed using a number of different downstream visualization software tools, such as the IGV browser, which also supports display in the popular “sashimi-plot” format (e.g. for instructions on making sashimi-plots with IGV can be found [here](https://miso.readthedocs.io/en/fastmiso/sashimi.html#making-sashimi-plots-from-igv).
+These alignment files can be displayed using a number of different downstream visualization software tools, such as the IGV browser, which also supports display in the popular “sashimi-plot” format (e.g. instructions on making sashimi-plots with IGV can be found [here](https://miso.readthedocs.io/en/fastmiso/sashimi.html#making-sashimi-plots-from-igv)).

 ---